giacomos85/pandaflow/docs/source/usage.rst

 Using Rules from Files
 ----------------------

-You can store your rules in `.json` files and reuse them across projects:
+You can store your transformations in `.json` files and reuse them across projects:

 .. code-block:: python

    import json
    from pandaflow.engine import apply_rule

-   with open("rules/drop.json") as f:
+   with open("transformations/drop.json") as f:
        rule = json.load(f)

    df = apply_rule(df, rule)